VINZENZ GRUPPE

 Durvalumab impacts progression-free survival while high-dose radiation >66 Gy improves local control without excess toxicity in unresectable NSCLC stage III: Real-world data from the Austrian radio-oncological lung cancer study association registry (ALLSTAR).

-Zehentmayr, Franz, Feurstein, Petra, Ruznic, Elvis, Langer, Brigitte, Grambozov, Brane, Klebermass, Marisa, Hüpfel, Herbert, Feichtinger, Johann, Minasch, Danijela, Heilmann, Martin, Breitfelder, Barbara, Steffal, Claudia, Gastinger-Grass, Gisela, Kirchhammer, Karoline, Kazil, Margit, Stranzl, Heidi und Dieckmann, Karin (2024) Durvalumab impacts progression-free survival while high-dose radiation >66 Gy improves local control without excess toxicity in unresectable NSCLC stage III: Real-world data from the Austrian radio-oncological lung cancer study association registry (ALLSTAR).
+Zehentmayr, Franz, Feurstein, Petra, Ruznic, Elvis, Langer, Brigitte, Grambozov, Brane, Klebermass, Marisa, Hüpfel, Herbert, Feichtinger, Johann, Minasch, Danijela, Heilmann, Martin, Breitfelder, Barbara, Steffal, Claudia, Gastinger-Grass, Gisela, Kirchhammer, Karoline, Kazil, Margit, Stranzl, Heidi and Dieckmann, Karin (2024) Durvalumab impacts progression-free survival while high-dose radiation >66 Gy improves local control without excess toxicity in unresectable NSCLC stage III: Real-world data from the Austrian radio-oncological lung cancer study association registry (ALLSTAR).
 Radiotherapy and oncology : journal of the European Society for Therapeutic Radiology and Oncology, 196. p.
 110294.
 ISSN 1879-0887

 [thumbnail of Feichtinger Durvalumab impacts progression free survival while high-dose radiation 66 Gy improves local control without excess toxicity in unresectable NSCLC stage III Elsevier 2024.pdf]